wolfSSL/wolfHSM/docs/draft/timeout.md

 1. **`wh_CommClient_SendRequest`**: After a successful send, starts the response timer via `wh_Timeout_Start()`.
 2. **`wh_CommClient_RecvResponse`**: When the transport returns `WH_ERROR_NOTREADY`, checks `wh_Timeout_Expired()`.
 If expired, returns `WH_ERROR_TIMEOUT`.
 On successful receive, stops the timer via `wh_Timeout_Stop()`.

-This means every `do { ... } while (ret == WH_ERROR_NOTREADY)` loop in the codebase automatically gets timeout support -- crypto, NVM, keystore, cert, SHE, keywrap, and all other client operations.
+For blocking (synchronous) client APIs, this means the internal `do { ... } while (ret == WH_ERROR_NOTREADY)` polling loop automatically gets timeout support -- the client will return `WH_ERROR_TIMEOUT` instead of spinning forever if the server does not respond within the configured deadline.

+For split (async) APIs where the application calls `SendRequest` and `RecvResponse` separately, the timeout check occurs each time `RecvResponse` is called and returns `WH_ERROR_NOTREADY`.
+The timeout does **not** interrupt the caller or provide out-of-band notification -- it is purely poll-based.

 ```
 Client App                      CommClient                       whTimeout